python-hyper/h11/README.rst

 Also I wanted to play with `Curio
 <https://curio.readthedocs.io/en/latest/tutorial.html>`_, which has no
-HTTP library, and I was feeling inspired by Curio's elegantly featureful minimalism and h2's elegant architecture.
+HTTP library, and I was feeling inspired by Curio's elegantly featureful minimalism and Corey's call-to-arms.

 Also, perhaps most importantly, I was sick and needed a gloriously pointless yak-shaving project to distract me from all the things I should have been doing instead.
+Perhaps it won't turn out to be quite as pointless as all that, but either way at least I learned some stuff.

 *Should I use it?*